What Is Khabib Nurmagomedov's Net Worth, Salary, and Career Earnings?

 After beating Poirier in 2019, Khabib walked away with $6,090,000.
 This included a $6 million guaranteed payout, plus bonuses of $90,000.

-In 2020, Nurmagomedov earned that exact same sum of $6.09 million after beating Gaethje – although some sources claimed that he earned more than his previous fight, and took away a career-high sum before retiring.
+In 2020, Nurmagomedov earned the exact same sum of $6.09 million after beating Gaethje—although some sources claimed that he earned more than his previous fight and took away a career-high sum before retiring.

 Early Life

-Khabib Abdulmanapovich Nurmagomedov was born on September 20th of 1988 in Sildi, Dagestan ASSR, Russian SFSR, Soviet Union.
-Almost immediately, Khabib was learning how to wrestle.
+Khabib Abdulmanapovich Nurmagomedov was born on September 20, 1988, in Sildi, Dagestan ASSR, Russian SFSR, Soviet Union.
+Almost immediately, Khabib began learning how to wrestle.
 While learning under the tutelage of his father, Nurmagomedov participated in unorthodox training techniques, such as wrestling with bears.
-After relocating to Makhachkala, Kabib started training in judo from the age of 15.
+After relocating to Makhachkala, Kabib started training in judo at the age of 15.

 MMA Career

 Nurmagomedov's MMA career began in 2008 when he competed in Russia.
 After generating a 16-0 record in Russia and Ukraine, Khabib moved to the UFC in 2011.
 His first fight came in 2012 against Kamal Shalorus.
-Over the next few years, he defeated fighters like Gleison Tibau, Thiago Tavares, Abel Trujillo, and Pat Healy – defeating them all through mostly TKOs and submissions.
+Over the next few years, he defeated fighters like Gleison Tibau, Thiago Tavares, Abel Trujillo, and Pat Healy, mostly through TKOs and submissions.

 Fighting Style